ay-lab/dcHiC/README.md

 **Quantile Normalization:** Comparing raw Hi-C compartment values can be somewhat risky, as the quantitative nature of compartment profiles can vary between experiments (due to assay biases like crosslinking behavior, restriction enzyme, etc).
 As such, dcHiC quantile-normalizes PC values before performing differential calling, although raw results are also given.

-**Running files**: If you are running into issues, removing chrM, chrY and other non-standard chromosomes may help.
+## During running if you are running into issues, removing chrM, chrY and other non-standard chromosomes may help.

 ## Contact